KansasCityWomeninTechnology/cocktails-worksheets/docs/css/02-css-basics/README.md

    </head>
    ```

-2. Now we want to preview the _index.html_ file in Chrome.
-To see what your code looks like in a browser, click on the "Go Live" button at the bottom of the page towards the right.
+2. Now we want to preview the _index.html_ file in **Chrome**.
+To see what your code looks like in a browser, click on the "**Go Live**" button at the bottom of the page towards the right.
 This will pop a new tab into your browser.
 Whenever you make a code change, you will see the change in the browser view as well.

-3. Take a look at your app in Google Chrome and notice the current styling.
+3. Take a look at your app in Google **Chrome** and notice the current styling.
 The page doesn't look good yet but we've got our initial setup for our project done.

 # Committing our work

 We want to make sure all our hard work is saved, so let's review how to commit to our repo.

-1. Commit your code to a repository in your GitHub account by clicking on the "Source Control" icon along the left side of the explorer in your IDE.
+1. Commit your code to a repository in your GitHub account by clicking on the "**Source Control**" icon along the left side of the explorer in your IDE.

    ![](./images/source_control.png ":class=image-border")

-2. Next, type a message in the text box above the green "Commit" button.
+2. Next, type a message in the text box above the green "**Commit**" button.

    ![](./images/commit_message.png ":class=image-border")

-3. Next, click "Yes" in the box that says there are no staged changes to commit.
+3. Next, click "**Yes**" in the box that says there are no staged changes to commit.

    ![](./images/no_staged_changes.png ":class=image-border")

-4. Now, click the "Publish Branch" button.
+4. Now, click the "**Publish Branch**" button.

    ![](./images/publish_branch.png ":class=image-border")

-5. Click "Allow" on the box that says it wants to sign in to your GitHub account.
+5. Click "**Allow**" on the box that says it wants to sign in to your GitHub account.

    ![](./images/sign_in_to_GitHub.png ":class=image-border")

 6. Choose the GitHub account you want to use (the same one you used to create the Codespace).
-Click "Publish Branch" a second time and select the "public" repository name.
+Click "**Publish Branch**" a second time and select the "**public**" repository name.

    ![](./images/publish_to_gh_public_repo.png ":class=image-border")

-   > [!TIP]The next time you commit, type a message in the box above the "Commit" button, click "Commit," then "Sync changes."
+   > [!TIP]The next time you commit, **type a message in the box above the "Commit" button**, click "**Commit**," then "**Sync changes**."
    >
    > ![](./images/sync_changes.png ":class=image-border")

-   > [!TIP]You can click "No" on the tile at the bottom right corner of the screen that asks if you want to periodically run git fetch.
+   > [!TIP]You can click "**No**" on the tile at the bottom right corner of the screen that asks if you want to periodically run git fetch.
    >
    >  ![](./images/periodically_run_git_fetch.png ":class=image-border")

-7. Now you can click the "Explorer" icon along the left side of the explorer in your IDE.
+7. Now you can click the "**Explorer**" icon along the left side of the explorer in your IDE.

    ![](./images/explorer.png ":class=image-border")